 If you own a Kindle ereader or use the Kindle app, you can’t read epub files on your device.
-However, there is an easy way you can convert any epub file to a mobi file.
+But there is an easy way you can convert epub to mobi files for Kindle readers.

 After you use an epub to mobi converter, you can then read any epub ebook on your Kindle or app.